lagooneration/lagooneration.github.io/README.md

-# Neuro-steered headphones

-This is a single page site using the boiler plate [Anderson Mancini](https://github.com/ektogamat/threejs-andy-boilerplate).
-It utilizes Three.js

-## Built With

-- Three.js
-- JavaScript
-- HTML
-- CSS
-- GLSL
-- Webpack

 ## Live Demo

 - Click [here](https://lagooneration.netlify.app/) to view the live demo.

+# Neuro-steered headphones

+This is a concept for EEG integrated Neuro-steered headphones that utilizes Auditory Attention Detection (AAD) to enhance the listening experience.
+The project is built using Three.js and Webpack.

 ## How To Use: